In this article...

 Am I Required to Cover Medical Expenses for My Child?

 Yes.
 Federal law requires states to address medical support in all child support orders.
-In Iowa, both parents are fiscally responsible for their children, as well as required to provide medical support.
-The terms can be different on a case-to-case basis, and will be designated by the court.
-Medical support includes dental, prescription, medical, and other healthcare expenses for the child, and includes insurance and cash support.
+In Iowa, both parents are fiscally responsible for their children and required to provide medical support.
+The terms can be different on a case-to-case basis and will be designated by the court.
+Medical support includes dental, prescription, medical, and other healthcare expenses for the child and includes insurance and cash support.
 An Iowa statute sets the medical support standard at no more than five percent of the parent’s gross income.

 Where Do I Send Child Support Payments in Iowa?

 All child support payments must be sent to either the clerk of court office or the Child Support Recovery Unit collection centers of the Iowa Department of Human Services.
 Payments should never be sent directly from one parent to another.
 If you don’t want to worry about sending the payments yourself, you could set up “income withholding” and have child support money taken directly out of your paycheck.
-This is a good way to ensure you do not fall behind on payments, or fail to send them on time.
-On the other side of the coin, if you are seeking reparations for unpaid child support, you can file a petition with the court to have income withheld from the delinquent party.
+This is an excellent way to ensure you do not fall behind on payments or fail to send them on time.
+On the other side of the coin, if you seek reparations for unpaid child support, you can file a petition with the court to have income withheld from the delinquent party.

 Click to learn more about income withholding and how to set it up.

-Other questions can be directed to the Child Support Recovery Unit website listed here.
+Other questions can be directed to the Child Support Recovery Unit website.